 • Stress

-Those with a family history of the condition may be more likely to develop it themselves.
-Examining the type and severity, in consultation with a medical practitioner, is often the first step to hyperhidrosis treatment.
+Those with a family history of the condition may be more likely to develop it.
+Examining the type and severity, in consultation with Dr Omarjee, is the first step to hyperhidrosis treatment.
 There are two general types of hyperhidrosis:

 Primary hyperhidrosis